NTNU-IDI/mappe-2025-MatsVestvik/README.md

 ![class diagram](Diagrams/class.png "class diagram") The test code in src/test/java/ mirrors this exact package structure with corresponding *Test.java classes for comprehensive unit testing using JUnit 5 and Mockito.
 Resource files are organized between src/main/resources/ for application configuration and src/test/resources/ for test-specific data, while quality control is maintained through Maven plugins including Checkstyle for code standards enforcement.
 This modular architecture supports testability, maintainability, and scalability through clear package boundaries and consistent naming conventions.

+> [!CAUTION]
+Due to the lack of encryption for private information, do not use in security demanding situations.

 ![User experince class diagram](Diagrams/classfront.png "User experince class diagram")

 ## Link to repository

 [//]: # (TODO: Include a link to your GitHub repository here.)

+> [!NOTE]
+Changes have happened to the program since the demonstration was filmed

 [![Link to this repository](https://img.shields.io/badge/Link_to_this_repository-1e88e5?style=for-the-badge)](https://github.com/NTNU-IDI/mappe-2025-MatsVestvik)
 [![Video Demonstration](https://img.shields.io/badge/Video_demonstration-1e88e5?style=for-the-badge)](https://www.youtube.com/watch?v=n8av8NicRN0)